 Over the last few decades, a trend has developed in the estate planning community to attempt to structure a person's affairs so that no assets will pass through a probate estate supervised by the court.
 That trend has developed in response to a public perception that the court supervised process is not only unnecessary but also yields additional costs.
 For instance, additional fees must be paid to attorneys and other advisors to prepare the inventory, accountings, and other documentation necessary to satisfy a court that the estate was properly administered.
 Also, in North Carolina, the court charges a fee of $4 per $1,000 of value that passes through the estate, excluding the value of any real estate.
 Currently, there is a cap on this fee in the amount of $6,000, which is reached when the value of the estate assets equals $1,500,000.

 Additionally, all reporting made to the court about the administration of an estate is public record, meaning that anyone can access the information.
-The public nature of the process is why news organizations are often able to publish articles soon after a celebrity's death detailing what assets the celebrity owned and who received them.
-Such publicity causes concern for many people, because they fear that their heirs will become targets for gold-diggers.
+The public nature of the process is why news organizations often are able to publish articles soon after a celebrity's death detailing what assets the celebrity-owned and who received them.
+Such publicity causes concern for many people because they fear that their heirs will become targets for gold-diggers.
 This has further strengthened the trend away from court supervised estate administration.

 Several techniques are available to avoid the court supervised estate administration process.
 These include:

 - Registering financial accounts as joint with rights of survivorship;